 How to Calculate the COST of your order

 Wands costs are calculated separately from printing.
-First, consider blank wands (with discounts), then add the printing cost.
+First, consider blank wand cost with discounts, then add the printing cost.

 Under 224 pieces ~ $1.94 wand + $0.80 for printing = $2.74 each